jnerby/project/README.md

 - Cd into the watchlist directory
 - Run "pip3 install -r requirements.txt"
 - Add a new file to your cloned directory called "secrets.sh"
 - Follow these instructions to set up a TMDB API key [TMDB API] (https://developers.themoviedb.org/3/getting-started/authentication).
-Save your key to secrets.sh by adding this line of code: "export API_KEY={	YOUR KEY }"
+Save your key to secrets.sh by adding this line of code: export API_KEY="KEY".
+Paste your TMDB API key in quotations after the "="
 - Run "source secrets.sh"
 - Run "python3 server.py" to launch the app in your browser